-Benefits of Writing a Thesis: The effort required in writing a thesis is rewarded with an original project that is excellent preparation for professional or graduate work.
+2. Benefits: Writing an original project with in-depth analysis is excellent preparation for professional or graduate work.
 It helps applications for both graduate work and professional positions stand out, and is good preparation for studying law and other fields by providing solid experience in conducting research and developing original analyses.
 Finally, theses provide students with the distinction that leads to the department’s prestigious awards for graduates, such as the Patricia Ruffin Memorial Award in International Affairs.

 Eligibility: Masters students in political science and international affairs who have completed at least 21 credits are eligible to write a thesis.

-The purpose of writing a thesis proposal is to demonstrate that the thesis addresses a significant issue; that you have an original or important argument about it; and that you have an organized plan to develop and support that argument.
+1. The Thesis Proposal: The purpose of writing a thesis proposal is to demonstrate that the thesis addresses a significant issue; that you have an original or important argument about it; and that you have an organized plan to develop and support that argument.
 So the first step of the thesis is to write a proposal of approximately four pages, comprised of the five points described below, which lays out the thesis’s issue and the tentative argument you plan to make about it.
-(One thesis on corruption, for example, argued how this problem threatens democracy to an extent that has yet to be fully understood.)
+(One thesis on corruption, for example, posed specific ways in which it threatens democracy.)
 The table of contents is also preliminary, but should give an idea of how you would like to structure the project by dividing it into chapters or sections.
-A thesis on corruption, for instance, devoted 15-page chapters each to the definition of corruption, the spread of corruption, its impact on democracy, and examination of a case study.
+The thesis on corruption, for instance, devoted 15-page chapters each to the definition of corruption, the spread of corruption, its impact on democracy, and examination of a case study.

 |1.
 A succinct working title that summarizes the project (i.e. indicates your topic)|